 - If at all possible, never miss a deadline — be careful not to overextend yourself

 - Always try to exceed your clients’ expectations

 The fact is, your clients probably have to put up with a lot of crap in the process of running their business.
-Do your job well, exercise initiative, ensure that you are an asset rather than a burden, and you will be progressing in no time at all.
+Do your job well, exercise initiative and ensure that you are an asset rather than a burden and you will be progressing in no time at all.